 - Mast mounted radars are very vulnerable to damage when the mast is un-stepped.

 - We don’t like the added weight aloft.
 Sure it’s not that much, but with the lever arm, every pound counts.

 About the only advantage I can think of for a mast mount would be a theoretically less impeded view forward.
 However, in the real world we have never found that there was any appreciable radar shadow cast by the mast and rigging.

 Our radar scanner can be inclined to compensate for heel using a clever system based on a speedboat hydraulic trim tab pump and actuator.
-We got ours from Edson, although a reasonably handy owner could duplicate our system, by buying the gear directly, for a fraction of what Edson charges.
+We got ours from Edson, although a reasonably handy owner could duplicate our system, by buying the gear directly, for less than Edson charges.

 We would not be without this tilt feature since it is just plain dangerous to sail around with a huge radar blind spot on either side of the boat when heeled.
 This was graphically brought home to me the second year I owned Morgan’s Cloud (before we installed our incline system) when we were nearly run down in thick fog by a trawler that we only saw at 100 yards and that visually, not on radar, approaching from our port beam.
 Yes, I know we had the right of way, but with huge steel trawlers traveling at 10 knots that is scant comfort!